You have no alerts.

 Having said his piece, Bai Shenxian peeled off the bloody disposable gloves and tossed them into a bin.
 He went straight to a water bucket nearby, picked up a ladle, and crouched down to wash his hands with several scoops of water.

 “I’m fine, it’s mostly him.”
-He Yu suddenly yanked me forward.
+He Yu yanked me forward.
 “He fell off a very high stone beam earlier.
 He was knocked unconscious and couldn’t stop coughing up blood.
 I had to carry him for a while before he woke up.
 You need to check him over.”

 “How high?”
 Bai Shenxian asked, then rephrased, “The place you fell from, how high was it?”

 I thought back for a moment, remembering that I had been in the air for at least two or three seconds.
-A simple calculation meant the distance was at least a dozen meters, so I told him the truth.
+A quick calculation meant the distance was at least a dozen meters, so I told him the truth.

 “He was held up by his family’s business.
 Even after all that, his people still want to punish him over that Black Hoof Iron,” He Yu grumbled.